oscarmanderj/personal-site/content/articles/first-post.md

 image: { src: https://images.prismic.io/bareblends/6bf7d75a-05cb-4103-9688-d01914ff45cc_bare-mushies.jpg, alt: "mushrooms"}
 ---

 This site will be an ongoing digital journal of everything I find interesting in the universe.
-From my trials and tribulations of building <a href="https://bareblends.com.au">Bare Blends</a> with <a href="https://github.com/razza12">razza</a>, to my random programming adventures, to my strange obsession with SpaceX, to my thoughts on the meta of the world.
+From my trials and tribulations of building <a href="https://bareblends.com.au">Bare Blends</a> with <a href="https://github.com/razza12">razza</a>, to my random programming adventures, to my strange obsession with SpaceX, to my thoughts on the metaverse.

+One post a month.

 ## Starting with how this site is made...